Screening with Persuasion: Introduction

-The argument is as follows. \ Once one fixes the distribution of expected values induced by an information structure and a distribution of expected qualities, the revenue is pinned down by standard Myersonian arguments. \ The problem then reduces to maximizing a linear functional subject to \textit{two} majorization constraints. \ As a first step, we establish that information is optimally given by a monotone partition, where elements of the partition are either intervals (with pooling) or singletons (with full disclosure of the value).
-This first step follows from fixing the pooled distribution of qualities and observing the problem with one majorization constraint is linear in the distribution of expected values so a maximum is attained at an extreme point of the set of feasible distributions (\cite {klms21}). \ The second step uses an orthogonal variational argument. \ Suppose that an interval of values were completely revealed and screened by the seller. \ We ask what happens to profit if we pool the allocation of a small interval of values.
-By construction, distortions in the allocation from the profit-maximizing allocation will only cause second-order distortions to the total virtual surplus.
+The seller reduces the granularity of the buyer's information by pooling the buyers' values into a small set of signals in the optimal mechanism, thereby compressing the information buyers receive. \ The central trade-off is between a suppression of the information rent that is enabled by a menu with a small variety of products and efficiency gains from a menu with a large variety.
+This trade-off is established by a variational argument that ultimately leads us to establish the optimality of a finite menu even when the underlying values form a continuum. \ The basic argument proceeds as follows.
+Suppose that the optimal mechanism were to display an interval of values in the support of the information structure. \ We ask what happens to profit if we pool the allocations associated with a small interval of values in that larger interval.
+By construction, distortions in the allocation from the candidate profit-maximizing allocation only cause second-order distortions to the virtual surplus.
 But if we additionally pool a small interval of values into a single \emph{expected value, }then this causes a first-order decrease in the information rents.
-Hence, screening an open set of values is never optimal because pooling the values, and consequently the allocation, causes a first-order reduction in the information rents and only second-order distortions on profit.
+Thus, locally a suppression of variety that is supported by a reduction in information leads to an increase in profit. \ Hence, screening across a small open set of values is never optimal.
+This leads to the first main result, Theorem \ref{prop:int}, which states that the optimal mechanism only generates a finite number of signals and a finite number of items.
+In particular, the number of signals received exceeds the number of items by at most one, to account for a signal to those buyers who optimally do not purchase any item.